dvbuntu/autonomous/README.md

 # Notes

-Driving model is in `comma/otto_model.py`, I think.
-Weights are...somewhere, on the old Tegra board?
-Maybe use one of the weights in the DeepDrive set on the google drive.
+Driving model is in `current_model.py`.
+Weights are on [Google Drive](goo.gl/D1WmHQ).
+Line 74 of the model will have to be changed to reflect the true location/name of the weights file.

 ```python
 #Python Libraries